3DPrintings

 The process begins with a digital model of the object you want to create.
 This model is sliced into thin layers using specialised software.
 The printer then uses this sliced model as a guide to build the object layer by layer.

-In metal 3D printing, the most common approach involves using a laser or electron beam to melt metal powder or wire, which solidifies into the desired shape.
+In this process, the most common approach involves using a laser or electron beam to melt metal powder or wire, which solidifies into the desired shape.
 This precise control over the material allows for the creation of intricate designs and complex internal structures that are both lightweight and strong.

 Let’s explore some of the most prominent technologies in this space.